Simplifying the Probate Process for Our Clients

 Probate is the state’s method of closing a person’s estate.
 It is a predetermined process with steps you must take.

 Probate begins with filing a petition with the Register of Wills.
 The will should identify who will serve as the personal representative for the estate.
 Some people die without a will, which means they die “intestate.”
 Probate is still necessary, even when a person dies intestate, and the probate court will appoint a personal representative.
+Consulting an experienced probate attorney can help navigate the complexities of the probate process.

 The probate judge should issue letters to appoint the personal representative, who can then begin fulfilling their important duties: